 Even if your layover is only an hour long, you can still enjoy a hearty sampling of central Texas food at Austin-Bergstrom International Airport.
 Several locally owned restaurants have small outposts in the airport.

 If you have a craving for rich Southern food, look no further than Hoover’s.
 Whether you like your chicken fried, in a fresh biscuit or with a side of waffles, you’ll be ready for a good snooze on the flight after eating here.

 For a non-greasy, quasi-healthy option, head to Thundercloud Subs.
 The California club is my go-to sandwich, with avocado, bacon and turkey.
 The Austin club with chicken is also an excellent grab-and-go sandwich.
+Vegetarian options abound on the menu.
+Try the Nada Chicken sub or the hummus sandwich.
 The prices are reasonable too, unlike many airport eateries.

 If you’re in need of a full-sized dinner, the Salt Lick Taco Bar is probably the best option at the Austin airport.
 The brisket, turkey and sausage are almost as good as the entrees at the actual restaurant.
 The potato salad and beans are also a cut above most airport food.
 The three-meat combo plate will send you waddling along to your final destination.